-Following a successful career spanning politics, television and technology – including a series of senior executive positions at the Seven Network – Laurie Patton is now active in the not-for-profit sector.
+Following a successful career spanning politics, media and technology, including a series of senior executive roles at the Seven Network, Laurie Patton is now active in the not-for-profit sector.

 You can follow Laurie on Twitter @LJPatton.

 - 24 January 2018 | Decentralise or die: NBN should digitally bring communities to life

 - 18 December 2017 | Laurie Patton: Why I took on The Australian's ‘gun’ technology writer

 - 1 October 2017 | Joint Standing Committee releases damning verdict on NBN debacle